...located in the beautiful High Desert of Eastern Oregon

 For general questions about bottle manufacturing, age, type, and a wealth of other historic bottle related information consider visiting the...

-This is a comprehensive website devoted to the identification of American made bottles produced between 1800 and 1950s.
-This new web based resource was created by the author of this High Desert Antique Bottle & Medicinal Tonic Website in a cooperative effort between the Bureau of Land Management (my ex- employer; I'm now retired) and the Society for Historical Archaeology.
-It is intended to be a tool for bottle collectors, archaeologists, and the general public in identifying the type and approximate age of just about any bottle made in the U.S. or Canada during the period listed.
+This is a comprehensive website devoted to the identification of (largely) American made bottles produced from the late 1700s until the 1950s.
+This free web based resource was created by the author of this High Desert Historic Bottle Website in a cooperative effort between the Bureau of Land Management (my ex-employer; I'm now retired) and the Society for Historical Archaeology.
+It is intended to be a tool for archaeologists, bottle collectors and the general public in identifying the type and approximate age of a wide array of bottles made in the U.S. or Canada during the period listed.

 Crater Lake National Park - first snowfall in late October 2005 (Photo by website author)